Y-digital-Asia/Y-digital-Asia-website/content/approach.en.md

 - text: During the first meeting we get to know each other and like to hear from you what challenge you are facing.
 We see this as a key to success for a long-term relationship, based on mutual trust.
-Together we will explore our AI solutions, discuss showcase references and define AI-opportunities that add value to your business.
+Together we will explore our AI solutions, discuss showcase references and define AI opportunities that add value to your business.
 - text: We start with why.
 Our digital transformation experts will acquire a deep understanding of your ambition, business, customers, and way of wor- king.
 They